gma1k/podtrace/README.md

 ## Distributed Tracing

-`podtrace` supports distributed tracing to correlate events across services in your Kubernetes cluster.
+Podtrace supports distributed tracing to correlate events across services in your Kubernetes cluster.
 Traces are automatically extracted from HTTP headers and exported to popular observability backends.

 ### Quick Start